indieSoftware/ShortManuals/Xamarin.md

 Now the app should already be runnable.
 Try to run the `.Droid` and the `.iOS` projects with any device / emulator / simulator.

+## Packages

+Apps usually use additional `NuGet` packages, but the `packages` folder often is excluded from repository by `.gitignore`.

+So when checking out a Xamarin project first install these missing packages.
+Normally this happens automatically when opening the solution.

+If this doesn't happen automatically right-click on the solution in the left solution panel and then `Restore NuGet Packages`.

+For this to work the `packages.config` files have to be located in the projects root paths so don't move them somewhere else.

 ## OS Version

 ### iOS